alexander-koch/golem/Bytecode.md

 | Basic stack ops     | Description
 |---                  |---
-|iconst x             | pushes int onto the stack
-|fconst x             | pushes float onto the stack
-|sconst x             | pushes a string onto the stack
+|push                 | pushes a generic value on the stack
 |pop                  | pop value from stack, remove

 | Store               | Description